Edward Weisenburger: Immigration

 Weisenburger has been outspoken in support of immigrants.
-At a 2018 conference of bishops he suggested bishops might issue canonical penalties, potentially including a denial of holy communion or excommunication, to Catholic federal agents who enforce Trump-era immigration laws.
+At a 2018 conference of bishops, he suggested bishops might issue canonical penalties, potentially including a denial of holy communion or excommunication, to Catholic federal agents who enforce Trump-era immigration laws.

 As bishop of Tucson, Weisenburger oversaw immigrant programs, including the Casa Alitas shelter operated by Catholic Community Services of Southern Arizona.
-Casa Alitas, which provides temporary shelter, food, and medical care to illegal aliens who were caught and released from U.S. Customs and Border Protection custody, operates multiple facilities in Tucson, including a high-profile site at a repurposed hotel.
+Casa Alitas provides temporary shelter, food, and medical care to those who are released from U.S. Customs and Border Protection and Immigration and Customs Enforcement custody, and operates multiple facilities in Tucson, including a housing site at a repurposed hotel.
 In 2024, U.S. Congressman Juan Ciscomani, representing Arizona’s 6th District, called for a federal investigation into Catholic Community Services’ use of taxpayer funds for Casa Alitas.
 He alleged potential financial mismanagement and a contractor-hiring violation involving inflated charges by a laundry service.
 Pima County officials confirmed an ongoing investigation into compliance with federal and county grant rules.

 In a 2025 article for America magazine, Weisenburger advocated for a compassionate approach to U.S. immigration reform, emphasizing the human dignity of migrants and critiquing the inefficiencies of the current system, such as visa backlogs and harsh deportation policies.
 Drawing on his experience as a bishop on the Arizona-Mexico border and the philosophy of Emmanuel Levinas, he urged recognition of immigrants’ contributions and the moral imperative to treat them with reverence, aligning with Catholic social teaching.

 In July 2025, Weisenburger opposed the passage of the One Big Beautiful Bill Act, which allocated approximately $46.5 billion for new segments of the Mexico-United States border wall and $120 billion for other immigration enforcement infrastructure.
 He said this would increase suffering by driving potential undocumented immigrants into dangerous border regions, increasing reliance on smugglers.

 On July 14, 2025, Weisenburger participated in a procession organized by "Strangers No Longer," a grassroots organization of Catholics including clergy advocating particularly for amnesty rights for immigrants, from Most Holy Trinity Church to the U.S. Immigration and Customs Enforcement (ICE) Field Office in Detroit.
 The event, described as a “solemn procession,” aimed to deliver a letter to ICE Field Office Director Kevin Raycraft, requesting a meeting to discuss concerns about law enforcement practices, including the use of face masks by agents, arrests without federal warrants, and the detention of individuals without felony convictions.
-The letter was co-signed by Reverend David Buersmeyer and Judith Brooks, the group’s board president.
+The letter was co-signed by David Buersmeyer and Judith Brooks, the group’s board president.
 ICE officials declined to accept the letter.

-Weisenburger offered a prayer before the march, emphasizing the Church’s call to uphold the dignity of illegal aliens, stating, “You call us to reverence your presence in all those we meet, but most especially the poor, the needy, the troubled, and the immigrant.”
+Weisenburger offered a prayer before the march, emphasizing the Church’s call to uphold the dignity of immigrants, stating, “You call us to reverence your presence in all those we meet, but most especially the poor, the needy, the troubled, and the immigrant.”
 He further underscored the event’s alignment with Catholic social teaching, particularly the principles of human dignity and the common good, and described it as a “prophetic witness” to America’s tradition of charity and welcome.